gnarlyquack/dr-strangetest/README.txt

     composer require --dev easytest/easytest

 Composer installs the 'easytest' executable in its 'bin-dir', which defaults to 'vendor/bin'.
-Assuming the default 'bin-dir', you can then run EasyTest as
+Assuming the default 'bin-dir', run EasyTest as follows:
-follows:

     ./vendor/bin/easytest